 Put your FAITH IN ACTION - Be the Church!

 Throughout the weekend, there are varied local FAITH IN ACTION mission work projects appropriate for ALL the people of SOTH to participate in… the young, the old, and all the ages in-between; families, singles, couples, neighbors, and friends.
 This is an annual activity for our congregation, usually held in early October.

 PUYALLUP FOOD BANK

 The Puyallup Food Bank has been serving the Puyallup Valley since 1972 and has volunteered millions of meals and hours into making sure that no one goes hungry.
-Our congregation awarded a grant of $5,000 to this organization in December 2014.

 OTHER PROGRAMS IN OUR COMMUNITY FOR THOSE IN NEED: